seb-slowik/Future-Avalanche-Board-1/Libero_Projects/README.md

 ## Design Features
 The Libero designs include the following features:
-* A soft RISC-V processor.
+* A soft RISC-V processor operating at 50 MHz
 * A RISC-V debug block allowing on-target debug using SoftConsole
-* An Extended subsystem with peripheral cores
+* An Extended Subsystem with integrated peripherals
-* The operating frequency of the design is 50MHz
-* Target memory is SRAM/TCM (32kB)
+* Target SRAM/TCM memory (32kB)
 * User peripherals: MIV_ESS, 2 Timers, UART, 2 GPIO Inputs and 4 GPIO Outputs (GPIOs use fixed configs for simplicity and better resource utilization)